Wiley sparks Twitter virtual 'walkout' over anti-Semitic tweets - Local News 8

 Wiley, who has been described as the godfather of grime music, posted a string of anti-Semitic comments on his Twitter and Instagram late last week.
 Although some of the posts were blocked and removed, UK government officials and other public figures blasted both platforms for leaving other posts up for too long and for not doing enough overall to stop anti-Semitism.

-Wiley, who was honored with an Order of the British Empire award by Prince William in 2018 for his contributions to music, has now been temporarily locked out of his Twitter, Facebook and Instagram accounts.
+Wiley, who was honored with an Order of the British Empire award by Prince William in 2018 for his contributions to music, was temporarily locked out of his Twitter, Facebook and Instagram accounts on Monday.

-“There is no place for hate speech on Instagram.
-We have deleted content that violates our policies from this account and have blocked access to it for seven days,” a Facebook spokesperson said in a statement.
+On Tuesday after he posted further comments about Jewish people, Facebook permanently banned Wiley from Facebook and Instagram “for repeated violations of our policies,” a spokesperson told CNN Business.

-A Twitter spokesperson said the platform had taken swift action, blocking certain tweets and also locking Wiley out of his account.
+A Twitter spokesperson said on Monday the platform had taken swift action, blocking certain tweets and locking Wiley out of his account.

 “Abuse and harassment has no place on Twitter and we strongly condemn it,” the spokesperson said in a statement.
 “Our Hateful Conduct Policy prohibits the promotion of violence against — or threats of attack towards — people on the basis of certain categories such as religious affiliation, race and ethnic origin, and it is also against the Twitter rules to use hateful imagery.”